personium/website/src/user_guide/003_Auth.md

 Personium adopts an authorization model centered on data subjects (mainly individuals) as shown on the right, instead of the service-centered authorization model shown on the left.

 Therefore, in Personium, the data subject is expressed in units of cells, each cell has an independent URL, and has an authorization mechanism.
-Specifically, each cell holds two endpoints (Authz and Token) of OAuth2, which is the authorization framework, for each cell.
+Specifically, each cell holds two endpoints (Authz and Token) of OAuth2, which is the authorization framework.
 The following table shows examples of specific URLs for each data subject.

 |Data Subject|Cell URL|OAuth2 Authorization Endpoint|OAuth2 Token Endpoint|
 |----|----|----|----|